 She started the school in 2014 with only one class and two students.
 Bryony currently teaches Contemporary, Ballet, Gymnastics and Yogalates, while being fully insured and DBS checked.
 She is a qualified teacher and a member of International Dance Teachers Association (IDTA), Bryony received a Distinction and managed to get 98% in her Teaching Ability module!

-Bryony also teaches BTEC Dance at Salisbury 6th Form College and enjoys teaching the theory as much as the practical!
+Bryony also teaches BTEC Dance and degree classes at Bournemouth & Poole College and enjoys teaching the theory as much as the practical!
 She strives to continue her own professional development while also running a successful dance school for the next generation.

 James Pickup – Semi Professional Ballet Teacher